nicktuey/pitch_predictor/README.md

 # pitch_predictor

-Neural network that predicts Fastball or an Off Speed pitch based on the count, previous pitch, previous pitch outcome and the batter side
+A neural network that predicts a Fastball or an Off Speed pitch based on the count, previous pitch, previous pitch outcome and the batter side

+Uses private Trackman data for individual pitchers to train.